openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 RPs indicate the supported VP formats using the new parameter `vp_formats`.

 * `vp_formats`: REQUIRED.
 An object defining the formats, proof types and algorithms of verifiable presentations and verifiable credentials that a RP supports.
-Valid values are defined in the table in Section 6.7.3. of [OpenID for Credential Issuance Specification](https://openid.net/specs/openid-connect-4-verifiable-credential-issuance-1_0.html) and include `jwt_vp` and `ldp_vp`.
+Valid values are defined in the table in Section 6.7.3. of [@!OpenID.VCI] and include `jwt_vp` and `ldp_vp`.
 Formats identifiers not in the table may be supported.

 The `format` property inside a `presentation_definition` object as defined in [@!DIF.PresentationExchange] MAY be used to specify the concrete format in which the RP is requesting verifiable presentations to be presented.
 The OP MUST ignore the `format` property inside a `presentation_definition` object if that `format` was not included in the `vp_formats` property of the client metadata.